tunachip/multiviewer/README.md

 The UI also offers an “Open in VLC” link using the `vlc://` protocol; browsers may prompt/ask for permission.

 Browser playback (HLS): check “Play in browser (HLS)” in the web UI.
 It will start an HLS stream, expose `index.m3u8`, and play it inline using hls.js if supported by the browser.
+If the HLS stream fails to start, the server will return an error instead of serving a missing playlist.